gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/rethinking-package-managers.md

 ## Rethink

-This seed of an idea sent me down a rabbit hole of other potential improvements to the package managers I'm most familiar with.
+This seed of an idea sent me down a rabbit hole, leading to some ideas for other potential improvements that I'd love to see in a package manager.
+I've never maintained a popular open source package, but I've done my fair share of package publishing, dependency management, and overcoming the pain of unexpected breaking changes.

+I've had experience doing package management in Python, TypeScript, Rust, and Haskell, and mostly in Python.
+There are so many experimental programming languages out there.
+I'd love to see more experimental package managers.
+I'm sure many exist that I'm not aware of, but here are some ideas I'd like to explore, some I've implemented and many I'd love to explore in the future.

 ### Version selection